jmw11x/FirebaseFirestore-Case-10271607/README.md

-Folder contains a project configured that I made today
+Folder contains a new project configured that I made today (same error)

+Project ID : firestoremcve
+Project number : 653252239666

 You can firebase serve and it is all ready inside folder.